montimaj/PROJECT_QR/README.md

                                   /*** 3rd YEAR COLLEGE PROJECT ***/

-Generate QR code from various files and verify the authenticity of the file using digital signature
+Generate QR code from various files and verify the authenticity of the file using digital signature.

-For PC users:
-For colored images use the ImgtoBlackandWhite.java to convert it to bitmap.
-Modify the String object'filePath' in GenQR.java accordingly.
+The digital signatute scheme has been implemented using:

+-> Encryption Algorithm: RSA
+-> Hash Algorithm: SHA-1
+-> Keysize: 3072-bit

+System requirements for PC:

+-> Linux
-JDK version required is version 1.7 or above
+-> JDK 1.7 or above
+-> GTK+
+-> gtkdialog

+Start the GUI by executing start.sh via the terminal(Ex:  foo@bar:~$ ./start.sh )

+****                                         ANDROID APP                                                           ****

 QRCodeScanner is the source for the android app.
-BarcodeScanner app by Zxing must be installed alongside this app.
-The app can also be used to generate QRCode from different files alongside the generation of public key and digital signature of local files that exist on the phone.
+The app can be used to generate QRCode image and digital signature, public key similar to the PC version.
+The scan feature of the app is restricted to scanning QRCodes of zip files that contain a file, its detached digital signature('sig') and the public key('suepk') only.
+Any other QRCode scanning will result in an error which will be displayed on the screen!

 Decoding any QRCode is also possible via the app!

-Encryption Algorithm used: RSA

-Hash Algorithm: SHA-1

-Key: 3072-bit
+Android smartphone requirements:

-Android API : minimum 15
+-> Android API 15 or above

-GTK+ GUI:
-Dependencies: GTK+, gtkdialog
+-> BarcodeScanner app by zxing( https://play.google.com/store/apps/details?id=com.google.zxing.client.android&hl=en )
+-> A good built-in camera